altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - timeHeaderPage <int>: page in timeHeader currently displayed.
 - usertags [<string>, ...]: list of user tags, computed from the tags brought from the server.
 - userWasAskedPermission (boolean) [DISK]: whether the user was already asked for piv access permission once
+- viewIndex <int>: 0 if on HomeView, 1 if on LocalView, 2 if on ShareView
 - yearUploaded <str>: displayed year in localView|UploadedView time header
 ```